Tim Lambesis: Solicitation of murder

-While on house arrest, Lambesis made a lengthy post on his personal blog in which he stated that (due to the ongoing criminal case) he was unable to "explain more about my case or to explicitly state what my current worldview is", but noted that "after my incarceration, I found myself re-evaluating topics that I had previously sworn I would never waste my time looking at again."
-Lambesis stated that "I grew up in a Christian home and held that belief myself for many years.
-In the process of sincerely trying to defend that belief in a scholarly way and shortly after finishing my degree, I felt that it was unreasonable to call myself a Christian in light of the evidence.
-Many As I Lay Dying fans picked up on the not-so-subtle hints at my worldview change in a couple songs on Awakened.
-It was never really hidden."
-In June 2014, Lambesis came out as an atheist, claiming that he, along with other members of the band, just kept pretending to be Christian just to sell records, a claim called slanderous and defamatory by then guitarist Nick Hipa.
+While under house arrest, Lambesis made a lengthy post on his personal blog in which he stated that, due to the ongoing criminal case, he was no longer a Christian.
+In June 2014, Lambesis said he was an atheist, claiming that he, along with other members of the band, just kept pretending to be Christian just to sell records, a claim called slanderous and defamatory by then guitarist Nick Hipa.
 He even recalls feeling awkward when asked for their testimonies and when fans ask to pray with them.
 According to Lambesis, his renunciation of Christianity made it easier to have an affair.
-However, since his arrest, the band has released a statement that Lambesis "has spent much of the last year re-evaluating what originally convinced him to abandon belief in God.
-After much brokenness and repentance he sees things differently, considers himself a follower of Jesus, someone submitted to the will of God, or whatever you want to call it," adding, "That's for him to talk about when he's comfortable and only time will tell if he is sincere."
+However, since his arrest, the band has released a statement that Lambesis "considers himself a follower of Jesus, someone submitted to the will of God, or whatever you want to call it".

-In 2016, after two years in prison, Lambesis filed a lawsuit against two Southern California detention centers, Vista Detention Facility and George Bailey Detention Facility, for gross negligence in denying his request for anastrozole, a drug he'd been prescribed to fight the side effects of withdrawal from steroids.
+In 2016, after two years in prison, Lambesis filed a lawsuit against two Southern California detention centers, Vista Detention Facility and George Bailey Detention Facility, for gross negligence in denying his request for anastrozole, a drug he had been prescribed to fight the side effects of withdrawal from steroids.
 The lawsuit alleges that as a result of the failure to provide him with the drug, Lambesis developed breasts and underwent severe emotional distress.
 His request for punitive damages of $35 million was dismissed in September 2016, but his claims of medical negligence have yet to be tried.